I, Claudius: I, Claudius

 In the midst of this, Claudius is informed that Postumus is alive and secretly forming a resistance group to take back his rightful place in Rome.
 Claudius' letters to Germanicus about Postumus are intercepted by Livia; Postumus is later captured and executed by Tiberius.
-Livia, recognizing that Claudius is a threat, sends him to Carthage to prevent him from having contact with Germanicus.
+Livia, recognising that Claudius is a threat, sends him to Carthage to prevent him from having contact with Germanicus.
 Growing to fear Germanicus' popularity more and more, Tiberius sends a hostile governor, Gnaeus Calpurnius Piso, to spy on Germanicus.
 Germanicus soon becomes plagued by witchcraft before dying of poison.
 It is later revealed that Germanicus' son Caligula was the instigator of the witchcraft.

 As Tiberius becomes more hated by the public, he increasingly relies on his Praetorian Captain Sejanus to administer his edicts and punishments, who is able to manipulate Tiberius into suspecting that Germanicus' wife Agrippina and his own son Castor are plotting to usurp the monarchy.
 Sejanus meanwhile secretly plots with Livilla to usurp the monarchy for himself by poisoning Castor and systematically eliminating any ally of Agrippina and her sons.
 Agrippina only survives due to the protection of Livia, who holds vital information regarding Augustus' true opinion of Tiberius.

 Livia then hosts a surprising dinner, to which Claudius and Caligula are invited.
 She predicts that Caligula (and not his older brothers) will become emperor and that Claudius will succeed him.
 She privately admits to Claudius to having ordered the poisonings and assassinations of many people, and then begs Claudius to swear to deify her as a goddess, believing it will grant her a blissful afterlife, to which he agrees.
 Claudius is later invited to Livia's deathbed and reveals that Caligula betrayed his promise.
 Claudius swears that Livia will become the Queen of Heaven, which moves Livia to declare he is no fool before she dies.